dafny-lang/dafny/docs/HowToFAQ/FAQRecursiveTermination.md

 ## Answer

-In general, to prove termination of any recursive structure one needs to declare a (well-founded) measure that decreases on each iteration or recursive invocation;
+In general, to prove termination of any recursive structure, one needs to declare a (well-founded) measure that decreases on each iteration or recursive invocation;
 because a well-founded measure has a lower limit, the recursion must eventually terminate.
 In many cases, Dafny will deduce a satisfactory (provable) measure to apply by default.